Rikidozan/city-in-east-and-southeast-asia/seminars.md

 [Social Protest in Imperial Japan](http://ocw.mit.edu/ans7870/21f/21f.027/social_protest_japan/index.html)

-Read one of the following two:
+Ng, Michael H. K., and John D. Wong, eds. *Civil Unrest and Governance in Hong Kong: Law and Order from Historical and Cultural Perspectives*.
+1 edition.
+London ; New York, NY: Routledge, 2017.
+Introduction, Ch 1, 4, 7-9.

+**Elective Readings**

-Elizabeth J. Perry, *Shanghai on Strike: The Politics of Chinese Labor* (Stanford University Press, 1995), 1-130.
+A) Elizabeth J. Perry, *Shanghai on Strike: The Politics of Chinese Labor* (Stanford University Press, 1995), 1-130.
+(P)

-Andrew Gordon, *Labor and Imperial Democracy in Prewar Japan* (University of California Press, 1992), 1-109.
+B) Andrew Gordon, *Labor and Imperial Democracy in Prewar Japan* (University of California Press, 1992), 1-109.
+(P)

+C) S. A Smith, *Like Cattle and Horses: Nationalism and Labor in Shanghai, 1895-1927* (Durham N.C.: Duke University Press, 2002).
+Ch 4-9

+**Task:**

 1. Contribute to the shared SMPA document and be ready to present on one of your shared documents.
-2. You have only one major reading this week, use this time to focus on your long essay.

 **Further Reading**

+Kapur, Nick. *Japan at the Crossroads: Conflict and Compromise after Anpo.* Cambridge, Massachusetts: Harvard University Press, 2018.
+(P)

 Hong, Tan Kim "Riding the Storms: Radicalization of the Labour Party of Malaya, Penang Division, 1963-1969" Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt*

-S. A Smith, *Like Cattle and Horses: Nationalism and Labor in Shanghai, 1895-1927* (Durham [N.C.]: Duke University Press, 2002).
+Bickers, Robert, and Ray Yep. *May Days in Hong Kong: Riot and Emergency in 1967.* Hong Kong University Press, HKU, 2009.
+(P)

+Cheung, Gary Ka-wai. *Hong Kong’s Watershed: The 1967 Riots*.
+Hong Kong University Press, 2009.
+(P)

+Garrett, Daniel Paul. *Counter-Hegemonic Resistance in China’s Hong Kong: Visualizing Protest in the City*.
+2015 edition.
+New York: Springer, 2014.
+(P)

+Wasserstrom, Jeffrey. *Student Protests in Twentieth-Century China: The View from Shanghai*.
+1st ed.
+Stanford University Press, 1997.
+(P)

+Thomas, Martin. *Violence and Colonial Order Police, Workers and Protest in the European Colonial Empires, 1918-40*.
+Cambridge: Cambridge University Press, 2012.
+(P)

+Lewis. *Rioters and Citizens: Mass Protest in Imperial Japan*.
+University of California Press, 1992.

+Hung, Ho-fung. *Protest with Chinese Characteristics: Demonstrations, Riots, and Petitions in the Mid-Qing Dynasty*.
+Columbia University Press, 2013.
+(P)

+Wasserstrom, Jeffrey N., and Elizabeth J. Perry. *Popular Protest and Political Culture in Modern China*.
+Westview Press, 1994.

+Wright, Teresa. *Handbook of Protest and Resistance in China*.
+Northampton, MA: Edward Elgar Pub, 2019.

+Koschmann, J. Victor. *Authority and the Individual in Japan: Citizen Protest in Historical Perspective*.
+Tokyo: University of Tokyo Press, 1978.
+(P)

 ### Week 11: Migration and Minorities

 * Selected SMPA files

-**Secondary Sources**
+**Elective Reading**

-Goodman, Bryna *Native, Place, City, and Nation: regional networks and identities in Shanghai, 1853-1937* pp4-23 and pp29-41 in Introduction
+A) Goodman, Bryna *Native, Place, City, and Nation: regional networks and identities in Shanghai, 1853-1937* Introduction, Ch 3-5.

-Eric Han, “A True Sino-Japanese Amity?
-Collaborationism and the Yokohama Chinese (1937–1945),” *The Journal of Asian Studies* 72, no. 03 (August 2013): 587–609

-Emily Honig, “The Politics of Prejudice: Subei People in Republican-Era Shanghai,” *Modern China* 15, no. 3 (July 1, 1989): 243–74.
+B) Li, Yi. *Chinese in Colonial Burma: A Migrant Community in a Multiethnic State*.
+Cambridge Imperial and Post-Colonial Studies Series.
+New York, NY: Palgrave Macmillan, 2017.
+Introduction, "Merchants of the Empire" "The Rangoon Vice" "Making No Political 'Noise'"

+C) Honig, Emily. *Creating Chinese Ethnicity: Subei People in Shanghai, 1850-1980*.
+Yale University Press, 1992.
+Introduction, Ch 1-3

+D) Ryang, Sonia, and John Lie, eds. *Diaspora without Homeland: Being Korean in Japan*.
+1st ed.
+University of California Press, 2009.
+Introduction, 1, 3-4 (P)

+E) Han, Eric C. *Rise of a Japanese Chinatown: Yokohama, 1894-1972*.
+Harvard East Asian Monographs 367.
+Cambridge, Massachusetts: Harvard University Asia Center, 2014.
+Introduction, Ch 3-5.

+**Further Reading**

+Michael Weiner, *Japan’s Minorities: The Illusion of Homogeneity* (London; New York: Routledge, 2009).
+(P)

 J. Carter, “Struggle for the Soul of a City: Nationalism, Imperialism, and Racial Tension in 1920s Harbin,” *Modern China* 27, no. 1 (January 1, 2001): 91–116

-Michael Weiner, *Japan’s Minorities: The Illusion of Homogeneity* (London; New York: Routledge, 2009), chapter on Zainichi: Koreans in History and Memory - I'll provide a copy

-**Further Reading**

-* *(P) Presentation opportunities)*

 Toby Lincoln, “Fleeing from Firestorms: Government, Cities, Native Place Associations and Refugees in the Anti-Japanese War of Resistance,” *Urban History* 38, no. Special Issue 03 (2011): 437–56

 Virunha Chuleeporn "From Regional Entrepôt to Malayan Port: Penang's Trade and Trading Communities, 1890-1940" in Guan, Yeoh Seng et al. *Penang and Its Region: The Story of an Asian Entrepôt*

-Kawashima, Ken C. The Proletarian Gamble: Korean Workers in Interwar Japan.
+Kawashima, Ken C. *The Proletarian Gamble: Korean Workers in Interwar Japan*.
 Duke University Press, 2009.
 (P)

 Christian Henriot, “Shanghai and the Experience of War. the Fate of Refugees,” *European Journal of East Asian Studies* 5, no. 2 (January 1, 2006): 215–45.

 Kratoska, Paul H. *Asian Labor in the Wartime Japanese Empire: Unknown Histories*.
 Armonk, N.Y: Sharpe, 2005.

 Lie, John. *Multiethnic Japan*.
 Cambridge, Mass.; London: Harvard University Press, 2004.
+(P)

 O’Dwyer, Emer Sinéad. *Significant Soil: Settler Colonialism and Japan’s Urban Empire in Manchuria*.
 Harvard East Asian Monographs ; 377.
 Cambridge, Massachusetts: Harvard University Asia Center, 2015.
 (P)